anirudh10/anirudh10.github.io/_posts/2021-01-31-short-lived-files.md

 ---
 layout: post
-title:  "TempFile or Short Lived Files"
+title:  "Short Lived Files"
 date:   2021-01-31 19:26:00 -0500
-categories: programming, abstraction, trywithresources
+categories: trywithresources
 ---
 ## What is this about?
 Say for example you need to download a file from the internet and do something with it like upload it to s3 and then delete it.